-A. Responsibilities of the County Office of Education

-- 1. Education Code Section 42131 requires the county office of education (COE) to obtain a copy of the interim report and the certification for each district. - a.
-If the COE receives a positive certification when a qualified or negative should have been filed, the COE is authorized to change the certification to qualified or negative.
+- A. Responsibilities of the County Office of Education - 1.
+Education Code Section 42131 requires the county office of education (COE) to obtain a copy of the interim report and the certification for each district. - a.
+If the COE receives a positive certification when a qualified or negative should have been filed, the COE is authorized to change the certification to qualified or negative. - b.
+If the COE changes the certification, the COE must notify the district's governing board and the superintendent of public instruction (SPI) no later than 75 days after the period being reported.